loupij/One-Fruit-Macro/README.md

 - Once done, extract the .ZIP file and run main.ahk in the folder.
 - Enjoy the macro :D

-# Next update informations
+# Next updates informations (features coming soon)
-- QWERTY support is coming next update 🙏
+- A stats system
+- Auto enable observation & armament haki

 # Notes & Credits
 - The macro is solo developed by me and tested by my friends.